Renewables & Modern Energy Solutions

 Martin Sedlak

-The Czech Republic heavily relies on fossil fuels.
-Until now the government has not set a date to phase out coal.
-The central debate continues to revolve around the development of new nuclear capacity while RES are viewed critically.
-The country has already surpassed its renewable energy target for 2020; new targets remain weak and do not reflect recent technological and economic developments.
-The project aims to improve national climate policies and set the conditions for more ambitious goals.
+The Czech Republic is heavily dependent on fossil fuels.
+The government has not yet decided on a date for phasing out coal.
+The expansion of nuclear power remains at the centre of the energy policy debate, while renewable energies are viewed critically.
+The Czech Republic has already exceeded its target for the expansion of renewable energy by 2020, but the new targets are unambitious and do not reflect the latest technical and economic developments.
+The project aimed to improve the national climate strategy and create the conditions for more ambitious targets.